Moving to France Will Be the Best Move You’ve Ever Made

 Travelers may bring their dogs and cats from the U.S. into France under the following conditions:

 - Each family is limited to three animals, only one of which can be a puppy or a kitten (which much be at least 12 weeks old)

 - Every animal must be identified by a microchip (standard ISO 11784 or annex A ISO standard 11785) or a tattoo.
 In case of identification with a tattoo, the tattoo must be clearly readable and applied before July 2011.

 - Dogs and cats have a rabies vaccination certificate signed by a legally practicing veterinarian in the U.S. This certificate must be presented at the port of entry in France and must accurately identify the pets.
 The vaccination must have taken place after the implantation of the microchip.

 - Someone must be in charge of the pet(s) for the duration of the trip and also at the airport (owner, representative of the airline, etc.).

 For more information on bringing pets to France, check the Embassy of France website.

 Making the Move to France

 France is a modern first-class country with all the amenities and infrastructure you could ask for.
-With high-speed trains connecting you to all parts of Europe, WiFi Internet at every neighborhood café, and enough culture to satisfy any appetite, moving to France can be a seamless transition.
+With high-speed trains connecting you to all parts of Europe, WiFi at most neighborhood cafés, and enough culture to satisfy any appetite, moving to France can be a seamless transition.
 And International Living is here to help.
 We can provide you with all the information and resources necessary to make a successful move.